BitroBik/BusinessSimulator/README.md

 # BusinessSimulator
 ## Description
--💼 Welcome to a company tycoon game
+-💼 Welcome to a Company Simulator Game.
 -🌱 where you build your company from the ground up!

 -🛠️ Upgrade and clean your offices.
--🚨 Avoid jail by not paying taxes
+-🚨 Avoid jail by not paying taxes.